How Long Do I Have To File A Lawsuit In Pennsylvania?

 In most states, including Pennsylvania, the statute of limitations for car accident lawsuits falls under the personal injury umbrella.
 That means that when an automobile accident happens, if there were injuries or fatalities, whether to a driver, passenger, bicyclist, or pedestrian, any lawsuit regarding the accident must be filed within the two-year time frame.

-The clock starts ticking in car accident cases on the date of the accident.
-However, if the crash caused a fatality, the representative of the deceased person has two years from the person’s date of death to file a wrongful death lawsuit against the driver who caused the accident.
+The clock starts ticking in car accident cases on the accident date.
+However, if the crash caused a fatality, the deceased person's representative has two years from the person’s date of death to file a wrongful death lawsuit against the driver who caused the accident.
 The date of death could be different from the date of the accident.

-If you or a loved one has been injured due to personal injury, malpractice, or a car accident, don’t delay in obtaining legal representation as your time may be running out to file a lawsuit.
-When you are injured at the hand of another, you are entitled to compensation for the financial and medical burdens that the injury caused.
-Because these types of cases require medical knowledge as well as legal, you must find an experienced attorney who also has a good understanding of medical issues.
+If you or a loved one has been injured due to personal injury, malpractice, or a car accident, don’t delay in obtaining legal representation, as your time may be running out to file a lawsuit.
+When you are injured at the hand of another, you might be entitled to compensation for the financial and medical burdens that the injury caused.
+Because these types of cases require medical knowledge as well as legal, you must find an experienced attorney who also has an extensive understanding of medical issues.

-At Ross Feller Casey, we are happy to review your case for free.
+At Ross Feller Casey, we will review your case for free.
 We have nationally recognized physicians on staff to consult in personal injury, malpractice, and car accident cases.
 Call us today to talk to one of our experienced attorneys.

 We handle our cases on a contingency basis, so there is no charge to you until there is a financial recovery in your case.